* This is the Professional Version. *

 Creutzfeldt-Jakob Disease (CJD)

-In the early 1980s, because of relaxed regulations for processing animal by-products, contaminated tissue, probably from sheep infected with scrapie, introduced the scrapie prion protein (PrP Sc ) into cattle feed.
-Hundreds of thousands of cattle developed bovine spongiform encephalopathy (BSE), also called mad cow disease.
+In the early 1980s, because of relaxed regulations for processing animal by-products, contaminated tissue, probably from sheep infected with scrapie or cattle infected with BSE, introduced the scrapie prion protein (PrP Sc ) into cattle feed.
+Hundreds of thousands of cattle developed BSE.
 Despite widespread exposure, relatively few people who ate meat from affected cattle developed vCJD.

 Because the incubation period in BSE is long, a connection between BSE and contaminated feed was not recognized in the UK until BSE had become an epidemic.
 The BSE epidemic came under control after a massive slaughter of cattle and after changes in the rendering procedures, which drastically reduced contamination of meat by nervous system tissue.
-In the UK, the annual number of cases of vCJD, which peaked in 1995, has steadily declined, with only 5 cases in 2011.
-Only 4 cases of vCJD have been linked to blood transfusion; they occurred in people who received transfusions between 1996 and 1999.
-Whether there is a latent pool of people who have received blood transfusions and who are thus at risk of later development of vCJD is unclear.
+In the UK, the annual number of new cases of vCJD, which peaked in 2000, has steadily declined, with only 1 case in 2013.

 Although no case of vCJD originating in North America has been reported, BSE has been reported in a few North American cattle (4 in the US and 19 in Canada).

-About 70% of patients present with memory loss and confusion, which eventually develop in all patients; 15 to 20% present with incoordination and ataxia, which often develop early in the disease.
+About 70% of patients with CJD present with memory loss and confusion, which eventually develop in all patients; 15 to 20% present with incoordination and ataxia, which often develop early in the disease.
 Myoclonus provoked by noise or other sensory stimuli (startle myoclonus) often develops in the middle to late stages of disease.
-Although dementia, ataxia, and myoclonus are most characteristic, other neurologic abnormalities (eg, hallucinations, seizures, neuropathy, various movement disorders) can occur.
+People with vCJD present with psychiatric symptoms (eg, anxiety, depression), rather than memory loss.
+Later symptoms are similar in both forms.

-CJD should be considered in elderly patients with rapidly progressive dementia, especially if accompanied by myoclonus or ataxia; however, CNS vasculitis; Hashimoto encephalopathy (an autoimmune encephalopathy associated with Hashimoto thyroiditis); intravascular lymphoma (a rare lymphoma); encephalitis that affects the limbic system, brain stem, and cerebellum; Lewy body dementia; and intoxication with lithium or bismuth can mimic CJD and must be considered.
+CJD should be considered in elderly patients with rapidly progressive dementia, especially if accompanied by myoclonus or ataxia.
+However, other disorders can mimic CJD and must be considered; they include